-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of McIntosh, Florida, as of and for the year ended September 30, 2019, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, and each major fund of the Town of McIntosh, Florida, as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.
 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Town of McIntosh, Florida's basic financial statements.